jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

 # rustfmt

 Have you ever argued with coworker on syntax?
 Have you ever have your PR rejected cause you didn't add a space before "="?
 Rust have "official guidelines" for formatting.
 Almost all the code wrote in rust have same syntax.
 Everyone uses autoformating with same setup.
 Even things like snake case or camel case are giving warnings on compilation.

+Some people argue that formatting should not be defined by someone, and the programmer should decide how to structure his code.
+Still, I was really happy that I don't need to focus on formatting, setting up my IDE, fix my PRs and could focus on coding.

 # Multiplatform support